doches/rwordnet/README.markdown

 The other benefit of rwordnet over Ruby-WordNet is that it's so much easier (IMHO) to use.

-As a quick example, consider finding all of the glosses for a given word:
+As a quick example, consider finding all of the noun glosses for a given word:

     require 'rubygems'
     require 'wordnet'

-    index = WordNet::NounIndex.new
+    index = WordNet::NounIndex.instance
     lemma = index.find("fruit")
     lemma.synsets.each { |synset| puts synset.gloss }

+...or all of the glosses, period:

+    lemmas = WordNet::WordNetDB.find("fruit")
+    synsets = lemmas.map { |lemma| lemma.synsets }
+    words = synsets.flatten
+    words.each { |word| puts word.gloss }

 Have your own WordNet database that you've marked up with extra attributes and whatnot?
 No problem: